MIRA-KUMAR/Leetcode-Learning/README.md

 Given two strings s and t, return true if they are equal when both are typed into empty text editors. '#' means a backspace character.

+# LeetCode 876.
+Middle of the Linked List

+Given the head of a singly linked list, return the middle node of the linked list.
+If there are two middle nodes, return the second middle node.

 # LeetCode 897.
 Increasing Order Search Tree

 Given the root of a binary search tree, rearrange the tree in in-order so that the leftmost node in the tree is now the root of the tree, and every node has no left child and only one right child.